synopsis

 pricing

-Son of the Endless Night, signed copies, with unsigned copy of The Director Shouldve Shot You by Alan Dean Foster.
-Just $215 for both.
+Son of the Endless Night, signed copies, with unsigned copy of Dreams from the Dark Side by Allen Koszowski.
+Just $199 for both.